Library and Archives

 The Museum’s Archives are housed in the Library, along with numerous scrapbooks containing newspaper clippings relating to the history of the Museum and of the arts in San Diego from the 1920s through 1989.

-Located in the Museum’s Research Library adjacent to the May S. Marcy Sculpture Court and Garden, the Archives are the repository for a wide range of materials dealing with the history of the Museum and of the arts in San Diego.
+Located inside the Research Library, the Archives are the repository for a wide range of materials dealing with the history of the Museum and of the arts in San Diego.
 The collection includes items relating to key figures in the growth of the Museum such as the Bridges and Putnam families, Earle Grant and Pliny Munger, Dr. Clarence and Mrs. Ellis Spreckels Moore, Mr. and Mrs. Irving Snyder, and the Museum’s first director, Reginald Poland.

 Papers, letters, photographs and sketchbooks of several important artists including Robert Henri, Donal Hord, William Templeton Johnson, Alice Klauber, Alfred Mitchell, Walter Pach, Arthur Putnam, Roland Schneider, Florence Kemmler Schneider, and Fritz Werner are also in the collection.
 Among the Schneider-Kemmler materials are 990 glass slide photographs, including approximately 300 autochromes dating from the 1910s to 1930s, products of the earliest practical color photography process.